rbott/blog.bott.im/content/posts/2024/16-04-reading-your-water-meter-through-wmbus.md

 ## On To The Next Surprise

 First thing in the morning: fire up the laptop and do a quick test run.
-Et voila, there's my meter (and also several others):
+Et voilà, there's my meter (and also several others):

 ```shell
 Started auto rtlwmbus[00000001] listening on c1